XulbuX/Minecraft/Modrinth/xulbux.vanilla-plus/README.md

 ### 🌟 Experience Minecraft in a new but familiar way!
 Vanilla+ enhances your Minecraft server without changing what makes the game special.
-This carefully assembled collection of mods improves performance, adds quality-of-life features and more — all while maintaining the authentic Minecraft feel:
+This carefully assembled collection of mods, in combination with a few resource packs, improves performance, adds quality-of-life features and more — all while maintaining the authentic Minecraft feel:

 ### ✨ What's included?
 - **Performance optimization** - enjoy smoother gameplay even with many players